huggingface/llm-ls/crates/testbed/README.md

 ### Setup

-testbed runs completions for each repository in parallel.
-It will first create a temporary directory, then copy or download the repository's source files to that location and finally run the setup commands.
+testbed runs hole completions in parallel.
+It will first, and only once per repository, create a temporary directory, then copy or download the repository's source files to that location and finally run the setup commands.
+Then for each subsequent completion it will copy the content of the "setup directory" to a new temporary directory so that work can be parallelised.

 Setup commands are useful to install dependencies.